 Inspired by her grandmother, an educator, Mary Beth Robinson firmly believes that there is no student that can’t be helped.
 She had wonderful teachers and role models growing up, and they proved that the right kind of encouragement can get students to do anything they set their minds to.
 Dr. Robinson wanted to be the one to provide that support to the younger generations, so she made it her mission to become the teacher that students could go to for a kind word or a push in the right direction.
 Dr. Robinson’s first job in the field was secondary teacher at the Berkeley Unified School District, followed by teaching evaluator at the School of Veterinary Medicine at The Ohio State

 Passionate and hardworking, Diana “Diane” L. Dunbar has worn many hats over the course of her career.
-She started her teaching career when she taught elementary education for half a year with her father in 1964 after the Troy, Ala., public schools were closed when Kennedy died in the fall of 1963.
-In 1979, she was a student teacher and then a substitute teacher in English for a school in Charleston, S.C.
+She started her teaching career when she taught elementary education for half a year with her father in 1964 after the Troy, Alabama, public schools were closed when Kennedy died in the fall of 1963.
+In 1979, she was a student teacher and then a substitute teacher in English for a school in Charleston, South Carolina.
 For more than a decade after that, she served New York City Public Schools—P.S.
 106 first, then P.S.
 94, and then P.S.
 401 Hospital Schools.
-Ms. Dunbar’s other academic engagements included videoconferencing consultant with Eric Miller between the University of Pennsylvania and India, teacher and video consultant for
+Ms. Dunbar’s other academic engagements included videoconferencing consultant with Eric Miller between the University of Pennsylvania and India, teacher and video consultant

 Every day, Kim Trainor Davis strives to live by her motto, “Live as if you were to die tomorrow.
 Learn as if you were to live forever.”
 That’s why she chose a career in writing and communications.
 She has harbored a passion for the field since the sixth grade and, in her eyes, becoming a journalist would grant her the opportunity to get paid to learn.
 Ms. Trainor Davis proceeded to earn a Bachelor of Arts in journalism at Texas Tech University in 1988.
 She spent the next five years building her rapport and garnering experience in the industry.
 Eventually, however, Ms. Trainor Davis decided to take a leap of faith and start her own communications firm.
 Nomiss Communication was